grok-rs/waitup/docs/ARCHITECTURE.md

 # Architecture Documentation

-This document provides an overview of wait-for's internal architecture, design decisions, and module organization.
+This document provides an overview of waitup's internal architecture, design decisions, and module organization.

 ## Overview

-wait-for is a Rust CLI tool and library designed for high-performance network availability checking.
+waitup is a Rust CLI tool and library designed for high-performance network availability checking.
 The architecture follows a modular design with clear separation of concerns, emphasizing type safety, async performance, and zero-cost abstractions.

 ## Design Principles